-Senior Priests' Monthly Pension Stipend is \$2048.00 as of July 1st, 2023

-- 1) Please note, Room and Board is not quantified on this schedule.
-Please determine the value of your living quarters and report it for self employment purposes only, for example the average rental of a one bedroom in Indiana is estimated at \$635/per month or an annual fair value of \$7,600 which is a recommended number to be used.
+Senior Priests' Monthly Pension Stipend is \$2110.00 as of July 1st, 2024 average rental of a one bedroom in Indiana is estimated at \$905/per month or an annual fair value of \$10,860 which is a recommended number to be used.
 You can increase or decrease this estimate based on your living space.
-Please be advised that you will be paying social security and Medicare tax on this fringe benefit which will ultimately be returned to you upon retirement through the social security benefit program. - 2) If funding for college tuition debt is received, this dollar amount is taxable for federal income tax purposes.
+Please be advised that you will be paying social security and Medicare tax on this fringe benefit which will ultimately be returned to you upon 1) Please note, Room and Board is not quantified on this schedule.
+A jease determine the value of your living quarters and report it for self employment purposes only, for example the retirement through the social security benefit program.

+2) If funding for college tuitlon debt is received, this dollar amount is taxable for federal income tax purposes.